10 Best Sashimi for Every Seafood Lover to Try

 Yellowtail sports a delightful pink color

-If you have tried the classic types of sashimi such as tuna and salmon and want to try something new, yellowtail would be a good choice for your next sashimi adventure.
-Yellowtail, also known as Japanese amberjack, is called buri (ブリ) in Japanese and is a very affordable fish which is popular to eat both as sashimi and sushi.
-Fresh yellowtails have a beautiful pink color with some red parts containing lots of vitamins, minerals and healthy fats.
-Some people find the taste of yellowtail a little bit fishy (especially when the fish is not fresh), so we recommend trying your first yellowtail at a good sushi place to make sure the fish is as fresh as it can get!
+If you’ve already enjoyed classic sashimi options like tuna and salmon and are looking to try something new, yellowtail is an excellent choice for your next culinary adventure.
+Yellowtail, also known as Japanese amberjack, is called buri (ブリ) in Japanese and is an affordable fish commonly enjoyed as both sashimi and sushi.
+Fresh yellowtail features a beautiful pink hue with some red parts and is packed with vitamins, minerals, and healthy fats.
+However, some people may find its taste slightly fishy, especially if the fish isn’t fresh.
+To fully appreciate its flavor, we recommend trying yellowtail at a reputable sushi restaurant where freshness is guaranteed.

 5. Squid